Import LEAN into elan

 If you continue to face issues, another option might be to bypass

-temporarily for leanpkg
+elan temporarily for leanpkg operations and

-use the binaries directly, but integrating with elan
+use the binaries directly, but integrating with elan is

 more convenient in the long run.